 Tech can be volatile

-On the ASX, the ‘tech sector’ is best represented by the ASX All Technology Index (ASX: XTX), a relatively new index that tracks not just the information technologies sector, but also consumer electronics, interactive media & services, and health care technology
+On the ASX, the ‘tech sector’ is best represented by the ASX All Technology Index (ASX: XTX), a relatively new index that tracks not just the information technologies sector, but also consumer electronics, interactive media and services, and health care technology

-As you can see on the table below, tech shares can often underperform the broader market when there is significant selling pressure.
+Tech shares can often underperform the broader market when there is significant selling pressure.
 Investors who are interested in tech shares should keep this in mind!

 S&P/ASX 200 Index